Cervical cancer screening

 Detected early, treated more easily.

 Screening is an easy way to detect cell changes before they develop into cancer.
-Screening has reduced the occurrence of cervical cancer by 80 percent in Finland.
-The screening examination is free of charge.
+In Finland, screening has reduced the incidence of cervical cancer by 80 percent.
+Screening is part of your local wellbeing services county’s healthcare.
+The screening examination is voluntary and free of charge.

-More information about the adult population screening program:
+More information about Finland’s screening programme for the adult population:

 In 2025, the Wellbeing Services Counties of Pirkanmaa, Kanta-Häme, Central Finland, Ostrobothnia and Päijät-Häme will conduct a study on HPV self-sampling with voluntary participants.
 In this study, the participants will collect a sample by themselves at home.